 Middle & Upper

-Boys in Middle and Upper School follow a robust and rigorous academic timetable that allows for the expansion of learning and mastery in a wide range of academic skills.
-As boys progress, an increasing level of independence, responsibility for learning and creativity in thinking is encouraged.
+Pupils in Middle and Upper School follow a robust and rigorous academic timetable that allows for the expansion of learning and mastery in a wide range of academic skills.
+As pupils progress, an increasing level of independence, responsibility for learning and creativity in thinking is encouraged.